nexiality/documentation/release/nexial-core-v1.3.changelog.md

 ### General
 - upgraded to Kotlin 1.2.50.
 - improved some console messages (and error messages).
+- improved console and log output so that they are now in sync!
+Almost ALL console output is now captured in the log file as well.
+- fixed logic error when `nexial.outputToCloud` is `true` but Nexial Cloud Integration is not properly set up.
+- fixed logic to determine chrome log location and file name

 <!--
 todo: discuss with team